 The war was a gigantic miscalculation by the West.
 It did not expect the expulsion of a million Kosovars from Kosovo.
 Instead it expected a quick capitulation by Yugoslavia.
 It was tragically wrong on both counts and a humanitarian disaster of monumental proportions has occurred.
 The agreement to end the conflict was the best that either side could expect to get.
 However, the future in Kosovo will be rocky and will require a peacekeeping force including substantial numbers of U. S. troops for many years.
 No one was a winner in this war, not Yugoslavia, not the people of Serbia, not the KLA, not Albanian Kosovars, not Serb Kosovars, not the region where political instability has increased, not NATO, and certainly not the United States which by virtue of the bombing had worsened not only relationships with the governments of Russia and China but with the Russian and Chinese people as well.

-history of the Balkans unfortunately does not appear to include events
+allies about the history of the Balkans unfortunately does not appear to

-prior to Tito's death in 1980, and Milosevec's ascendancy to the
+include events prior to Tito's death in 1980, and Milosevec's ascendancy

-of Serbia in 1987.
-These events have been described above.
+to the Presidency of Serbia in 1987.
+These events have been described

-However, as Bat Ye'or wrote, also described above, to the Serbs, the
+above.
+However, as Bat Ye'or wrote, also described above, to the

-preceeding centuries consisted of massacres, pillage, slavery and exile
+Serbs, the five preceeding centuries consisted of massacres, pillage, slavery

-of Christians on the part of Muslims during the Islamic assault into
+and exile of Christians on the part of Muslims during the Islamic assault

-When Aliya Izetbegovic, the leader of the Muslim faction in Bosnia
+into Europe.
+When Aliya Izetbegovic, the leader of the Muslim faction

 There can be neither peace nor coexistence between Arabia, the cradle of Islam and non-Islamic social and political institutions." and "The Islamic movement must, and can, take over power as soon as it is morally and numerically so strong that it can not only destroy the existing non- Islamic power, but also build up a new Islamic one", it should have set off alarm bells in the Capitals of Europe.